 Benefits of quality grown up time

 We try not to worry about our boys whilst we are away as we know they are being looked after by Grandparents whom love them dearly.
-I find that they are usually spoilt rotten and allowed to eat many more sweet things than my husband and I would ever let them eat (my mum has been known to give them ice cream after breakfast… seriously!) but once in a while this will not harm them.
+I find that they are usually spoilt rotten and allowed to eat many more sweet things than my husband and I would ever let them eat.
+(My mum has been known to give them ice cream with their strawberries for breakfast… seriously!) but once in a while this will not harm them.

 Have you left your children with Grandparents whilst you enjoyed some quality grown up time?
 Can you add any tips to my list above?

 Check out our other helpful guides here – Tips from a Flight Attendant: Flying comfortably with children, Essential packing list for first holiday with baby, 7 do’s and don’ts for first time camping with kids.